catseye/The-Dossier/article/8-bit Games of Note.md

 *   entry @ [c64-wiki](https://www.c64-wiki.com/wiki/Pharaoh%27s_Curse)
 *   wikipedia: [Pharaoh's Curse](https://en.wikipedia.org/wiki/Pharaoh%27s_Curse_(video_game))

+It's difficult to say what contributes to this game's overall charm.

 You can shoot the mummy, but the mummy can shoot back.

-Need I say any more?
+The triggers trigger traps on a delay which is perfectly predictable, so it adds an element of timing to the game.

+Also: the bird.

 ### Fire Ant